 A key strategy that has helped Tyler weather the tough economic times has been the commitment to the Blueprint Business Model and implementation of employee engagement strategies such as City University, Leadership Academy, Called to SERVE Internal Communications and Lean Sigma.
-These programs area all part of the City of Tyler's Performence Excellence Program: PEP.
+These programs area all part of the City of Tyler's Performance Excellence Program: PEP.

 Called to SERVE Internal Communications

 The Called to S-E-R-V-E internal communications initiative was developed in 2008.
-The motto, Called to S-E-R-V-E, has a dual meaning: it reminds employees that they entered into public service to serve others and S-E-R-V-E is an acronym to Streamline, Empower, Respond, Venture and Evaluate, the goals established under the Tyler Blueprint.
+The motto, Called to S-E-R-V-E, has a dual meaning: it reminds employees that they entered into public service to serve others and S-E-R-V-E is an acronym for Streamline, Empower, Respond, Venture and Evaluate, the goals established under the Tyler Blueprint.
 A myriad of tactics are encompassed in the plan, all aimed at enhancing employee communications.
-Examples include an employee newsletter, intranet, recognition program, celebrations, City Manager visits, lunch & learns and much more.
+Examples include an employee newsletter, intranet, recognition program, celebrations, City Manager visits, lunch and learns and much more.

-In 2009, the City of Tyler launched a comprehensive Lean Sigma Initiative throughout the organization.
+In 2009, the City of Tyler launched a comprehensive Lean Six Sigma initiative throughout the organization.
 This was the logical evolution of Tyler’s long history of performance excellence.
 A full time Lean Sigma Master Black Belt was hired who trains current employees to reduce waste and variation in processes.
 A Green Belt has been trained in each department and several Black Belts have been certified.
 The Green and Black Belts works with employee project teams to improve City processes: saving both time and money.
-To date, $2.4 million has been saved in hard and soft savings.
+To date, $3.5 million has been saved in hard and soft savings.

 These programs empower City employees to find solutions, develop programs and enhance processes that result in higher-quality services and cost savings.